nicklasfrahm/k3se/README.md

 A lightweight Kubernetes engine that deploys `k3s` clusters declaratively based on a cluster configuration file.

+The name is a hommage to the German word for cheese, _Käse_.

 ## License 📄

 This project is and will always be licensed under the terms of the [MIT license][file-license].